-How do you as a trader feel when taking a loss?
-Does your stomach churn and heart palpitate?
-The feeling after a loss can linger for minutes, hours and sometimes days.
+How do you feel when taking a loss?
+Do your stomach churn and heart palpitate?
+The feeling after a loss can linger for minutes, hours, and sometimes days.
 Taking a loss is definitely not as fun as taking home the trophy.
 But if we, as traders, can understand why it is so much more difficult to take a loss in our profession, rather than to take a loss in another profession – we may be able to understand and accept the situation more easily.

-The profession of trading is often being compared to athletes in competitive sports, since both are skills of performance.
-Besides for the many similarities existing with trading and professional sports, there is one key difference that makes trading much harder to master.
+The profession of trading is often being compared to athletes in competitive sports since both are skills of performance.
+Besides the many similarities existing with trading and professional sports, there is one key difference that makes trading much harder to master.
 That is the losing part.

 The human instinct is to fight.
 We all want to be on the winning side.
-Evolution has built up our mind to think that we should do everything in our capacity to win.
-Our ego is part of this mechanism. either deciding to surrender to your instincts every day or maybe a few times a day – which is counter intuitive to human nature, and this is why it makes this so difficult to maintain.
-We also see so many traders who would allow their losses to grow and be eaten up by big chunks of their account.
+Evolution has built up our minds to think that we should do everything in our capacity to win.
+Our ego is part of this mechanism.
+Either deciding to surrender to your instincts every day or maybe a few times a day – which is counter-intuitive to human nature, and this is why it makes this so difficult to maintain.
+We also see many traders who would allow their losses to grow and be eaten up by big chunks of their accounts.
 We are simply not programmed to surrender as part of growing up.

-Trading is known to be counter intuitive, so what you may think is the right time to surrender may not be right.
-Once traders are in a losing situation, nothing can be changed.
-They can only decide to surrender or not to surrender.
-It’s their choice to use their counter intuition to either take that loss or not, and for better or worse.
+Trading is known to be counter-intuitive, so what you may think is the right time to surrender may not be right.
+Once traders are in a losing situation, they can only decide to surrender or not to surrender.
+It’s their choice to use their counterintuition to either take that loss or not, and for better or worse.

-It’s not only aspect that contributes to the traders immense difficulty with loses, it is the ego and self-awareness that comes into play with trading success.
+It’s not the only aspect that contributes to the trader’s immense difficulty with loses, it is the ego and self-awareness that comes into play with trading success.
 When traders are in a losing situation, they can do nothing about it.
-They have to redirect their thinking and ego to focus more on their on their successes and less on their losses.
+They have to redirect their thinking and ego to focus more on their successes and less on their losses.
 This is what makes trading more challenging in a unique way.